ryanpfalz/azure-devops-terraform-multitenant/README.md

   - `backendAzureRmKey`: The name of Terraform state file
   - `backendTfRegion`: The Azure region where the storage account will be created

-- This file will be dynamically loaded using the approach described in latter sections of this document.
+- These files provide a mechanism for defining variables before runtime (point #2 of the [motivation section](#motivation)), and will be dynamically loaded using the approach described in latter sections of this document.

 - This codebase provides stubs for two configuration files.
 These files should be modified to reflect your actual service connection details.
 Any number of configuration files can be added to this directory, and the [execution pipeline](#execution-parent-pipeline) (described in a below section) will dynamically create a matrix of jobs to deploy infrastructure to each subscription.